t3-oss/create-t3-app/www/src/pages/en/other-recs.md

 ### Umami

 Umami is a self-hostable, simple, fast, privacy-focused alternative to Google Analytics.
-You can deploy it really easily to Vercel, Railway, etc. with PlanetScale as your database.
+You can deploy it really easy to Vercel, Railway, etc. with PlanetScale as your database.

 - [Umami Homepage](https://umami.is/)
 - [Umami GitHub](https://github.com/umami-software/umami)